vonschutter/Simple-Server-Support-Tool/README.md

 	- Show systems physical location
 	- Check if a password you intend to use is for sale on the Darknet

+You may can run the script on any remote Linux server to manage some common support tasks.
+This tools should work on any deb or rpm based system or any system that uses package kit to satisfy dependencies and update the system.
+It uses standard tools available in Lnux and in common repositories tom manage the systems.

+This tools is documentes as well as can be, and it should therefor, also serve as a good learning tool.
+It It may also easily be extended/modified to do whatever a sys admin would like it to.
 ```
 Usage: run the script "bash /path/to/rtd" or if installed in the $PATH; by rtd simply type "rtd" in a terminal.
 ```